tkim/ioi_api_doc/source/publication/reqResp.rst

 Bloomberg provides a test environment for clients to build and test their strategies using the IOI API.

-Inside the Bloomberg Terminal type DGRT Y087<GO> {Y (number zero) 87} This command allows the particular terminal window to log into the beta environment.
-Please note, when a user is remote into the beta environment it only affects that particular terminal window and the other screens will not be affected by the DGRT command.
+Inside the Bloomberg Terminal type UAT ON <GO>.This command allows the particular terminal window and launchpad to log into the beta environment.
+Please note, when a user is remote into the beta environment it only affects that particular terminal window and the other Bloomberg panels will not be affected by the UAT ON <GO> command.

 To check which environment your current view is in, type VSAT <GO> inside the Bloomberg terminal.

-To get back to production type DGRT OFF <GO>.
+To get back to production type UAT OFF <GO>.
 Please note that the testing environment in Beta will not operate in the exact same way as the production environment.
-Also, please note that the beta environment is a lot slower than the production environment.
+Also, please note that the beta environment is a lot slower than the production environment and no one should perform any volume or load testing in the beta environment.

 The ``IOI<GO>`` function will show a tab for Options vs. Equities IOIs.